maxtheman/demo-htmx-nodejs/readme.md

-# Demo Express + HTMX + SQLite Stack
+# Demo Hono + HTMX + SQLite Stack

-This project demonstrates a simple setup for a web application using Express.js, HTMX, and SQLite.
+This project demonstrates a simple setup for a web application using Hono.js, HTMX, and SQLite.

 In spite of the title, I actually ended up using Bun instead of Node, and I think I like it!